Ritik-82/My-portfolio/README.md

 # LANDING PAGE
-A basic portfolio using HTML&amp;CSS
+A basic Landing page using HTML&amp;CSS